1Password/scim-examples/beta/docker/README.md

 - [`README.md`](./README.md): the document that you are reading. 👋😃
 - [`compose.template.yaml`](./compose.template.yaml): a [Compose Specification](https://docs.docker.com/compose/compose-file/) format [Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/) for 1Password SCIM Bridge.
 - [`compose.gw.yaml`](./compose.gw.yaml): an [override configuration](https://docs.docker.com/compose/multiple-compose-files/merge/) to merge the configuration necessary for customers integrating with Google Workspace.
+- [`compose.http.yaml`](./compose.http.yaml): optional configuration for exposing an HTTP port on the Docker host for forwarding plain-text traffic within a private network from a public TLS termination endpoint
+- [`compose.tls.yaml`](./compose.http.yaml): optional configuration for enabling a self-managed TLS certificate
 - [`redis.conf`](./redis.conf): a [Redis configuration file](https://redis.io/docs/management/config/) to load the Redis cache with the base configuration required for SCIM bridge
-- [`scim.env`](./scim.env): an environment file that can be used to customize the SCIM bridge configuration.
+- [`scim.env`](./scim.env): an environment file used to customize the SCIM bridge configuration

 ## Overview